jduarte/immortus/docs/full.md

+Full Documentation
+===

+Routes
+---

+TODO

+* immortus_jobs

+Controller
+---

+TODO

+* render_immortus
+* default verify
+* custom verify

+Immortus::Job
+---

+TODO

+* include Immortus::Job
+* tracking_strategy override
+* still an ActiveJob

 JavaScript
-===
+---

-For next examples we are using this simple functions to illustrate what is going on
+For all JS code snippets we are using this functions to illustrate what is going on

 ```javascript
 var jobCreatedSuccessfully = function(data) {